dcuartielles/bash_site/README.md

 ## Updates

+### 20220127: multiple small things

+* modified *create_templates.sh* to support different types of sites, this allows using *pages* or *exercises* by simply changing a variable
+* corrected *emtpy_site.sh* for it not to start with and empty line, that would create undesired behaviours in subsequent scripts
+* even if it is legacy by now, corrected *create_templates.sh* from the same empty line bug
+* created *analyse_site.sh* as a way to revise the previous script dedicated to check on the contents of a site.
+It is made to support the latest dataset structure
+* TODO: the site analysis script has not been tested against a real dataset, so for now works, but who knows once there is data in it

 ### 20220126: empty course script

 * Based on yesterday's work, I created a script called *empty_site.sh* which takes the amount of pages as a parameter to generate a *CSV*